emesexochitl/Roseobacter/README.md

 # Roseobacter
 ## Merge data tables easily!
-Welcome to the Hausfrau merger.
+Welcome to the Hausfrau merger!
 This program was created to merge and concatenate slightly or more dissimar data tables for further processing.

 ## Dependencies:
 The merger depends on the following Python packages: